Logan-Ward/Logan-Ward.github.io/README.md

 1) Go to File > Open File > make search bar look like this: /workspace/
 2) Select lodown
 3) Select index.js

+# How to Push to Lodown Repository
+1) in terminal -> cd ..
+2) in terminal -> cd lodown
+3) in terminal -> git add -A
+4) in terminal -> git commit -m 'description'
+5) in terminal -> git push